Starting Strength Coach

 - Ability to identify deviations from the model and provide direct, concise, appropriately-timed and prioritized cues to effectively correct movement errors in real time.

-Written exam: An essay exam is distributed to those who have completed the Seminar course and passed the platform performance evaluation.
+Written exam: An essay exam is distributed to those who have completed the Seminar course and passed the platform performance evaluation and the oral exam.
 The essay exam tests the ability of the attendee to integrate an understanding of the theoretical model on which the Starting Strength method is based, basic physiology and anatomy, and strength training programming.
 Course material, foundational texts, general science, as well as practical experience are sources which the attendee is expected to draw on to provide detailed answers to each essay question.

 Maintenance of Certification